ntn888/zephyr-guide/src/chapter_2.md

 These days the embedded system landscape has changed that such is the case.
 For example the bluepill[^1] with 128k flash and 20K RAM can be had for a fraction of a dollar.

+In addition to the kernel, an RTOS can include device drivers and peripheral management as in the case of Zephyr.
 Now that we have an understanding of the kernel and threads, let's see the implementation in Zephyr.

 [^1]: https://docs.zephyrproject.org/2.6.0/boards/arm/stm32_min_dev/doc/index.html